 On 13 Aug.
 1652, in the chapel of the Île d’Orléans, Father Chaumonot celebrated the marriage of Éléonore de Grandmaison with Jacques Gourdeau de Beaulieu.
 Gourdeau, the son of a king’s attorney at Niort, in Poitou, was born around 1614; as early as 1637 he was at Quebec, where he became a clerk of the seneschal’s court and from 1662 a notary.
 Gourdeau de Beaulieu was assassinated on 29 May 1663 by one of his servants, who to hide his crime set fire to the house.

-Four children were born of this marriage, of whom three reached adult age: Antoine, contrôleur du castor (beaver) at the Bureau des Fermes; Jacques*, seigneur of Beaulieu; and Jeanne-Renée, who married, in 1686, Charles Macard*, councillor in the Conseil Souverain.
+Four children were born of this marriage, of whom three reached adulthood: Antoine, contrôleur du castor (beaver) at the Bureau des Fermes; Jacques*, seigneur of Beaulieu; and Jeanne-Renée, who married, in 1686, Charles Macard*, councillor in the Conseil Souverain.

-Éléonore fourth marriage was on 15 Oct.
-1663, with Jacques de Cailhault de La Tesserie, who was born around 1620 and came from Saint-Herblain near Nantes.
+Éléonore’s fourth marriage, in the parish of Notre-Dame de Québec, was on 15 Oct.
+1663 with Jacques de Cailhault de La Tesserie, who was born around 1620 and came from Saint-Herblain near Nantes.
 The Cailhaults were of the old nobility, and were seigneurs of La Chevrotière, in France.
 He was an important person in the colony, and was in turn a member of the council of the fur trade and, from 1664 to his death, a member of the Conseil Souverain.
 In 1666 Cailhault acted as an interpreter for Fathers Beschefer* and Bailloquet when a deputation was sent to Fort Orange (Albany).
 In the same year he discovered a mine at Baie Saint-Paul, where he had been sent by the intendant Talon.
 In 1668 he swore fealty for the La Grossardière fief, situated on the Île d’Orléans and adjacent to the Beaulieu fief.
 He died in 1673.
 His spouse was to survive him by nearly 20 years.

 Éléonore appears to have been a woman with a head for business.
 In 1651 the remnants of the Huron nation took refuge on the Île d’Orléans, under the guidance of Father Chaumonot. Éléonore de Grandmaison rented lands to them, and they lived there until 1656.
 In October 1674 we find her taking proceedings against Louis Jolliet and others, in respect of a society for trading in the Ottawa country of which she was a shareholder.
 She also appeared before the Conseil Souverain, as the agent of her last husband.
 Nevertheless, she does not seem to have become rich.
 In 1679 the intendant Duchesneau interceded on her behalf with the minister, calling her a “poor widow.”
 He added: “the lady de La Tesserie [. . .] has children and very little money; her eldest son, named La Chevrotière, who has been urged several times to go into the woods, has always resisted this suggestion despite his poverty.”

-Éléonore de Grandmaison died in February 1692 at Quebec.
+Éléonore de Grandmaison died in 1692 at Quebec, where she was buried on 22 February.
 Her descendants include Jeanne-Charlotte de Fleury Deschambault, wife of the Marquis Pierre de Rigaud* de Vaudreuil de Cavagnial, the last governor of New France.

 JR (Thwaites), XI, 68, 278; XVIII, 255; XXVII, 311f.; XXXVII, 92.
 Jug. et délib., I, 20, 118, 196, 863, et passim.
 P.-G. Roy, Inv. concessions.
 L.-E. Bois, L’Île d’Orléans (Québec, 1895).
 P.-G. Roy, La famille de Chavigny de la Chevrotière (Lévis, 1916); “François de Chavigny de Berchereau,” BRH, XXI (1915), 311–17; L’Île d’Orléans (Québec, 1928).
 Sulte, Hist. des Can. fr., II, 80, et passim.
 Tanguay, Dictionnaire, I, 163, 186, 279.
 L.-P. Turcotte, Histoire de l’Île d’Orléans (Québec, 1867).